vitiral/simple-quality/quiz-test-2.md

 It is a good idea at this point to stop and document a few more tests you might make in the future.
-You can put them in your design files or as `TODO`s in your source code -- wherever makes sense.
-It is always best to design tests when you are familiar with the source code, and you will never be more familiar than right when you *write* the source code.
+You can put them in your design files or as `TODO`s in your source code -- whatever makes sense.
+It is always a good idea to design tests when you are familiar with the source code.

 Make sure to commit your changes before continuing to the next chapter.